ponylang/corral/README.md

 corral add github.com/jemc/pony-inspect.git
 ```

-4. Use that dependency in your code.
+4. Use a dependency.
 Create a file `main.pony` with following code.

 ```pony
 use "inspect"